‘Romeo & Juliet’ stars sue over 1968 film’s teen nude scene - NewsBreak

 Whiting’s bare buttocks and Hussey’s bare breasts are briefly shown during the scene.

-The film, and its theme song, were major hits at the time, and has been shown to generations of high school students studying the Shakespeare play since.
+The film, and its theme song, were major hits at the time and have been shown to generations of high school students studying the Shakespeare play since.

-The court filing says the Hussey and Whiting have suffered emotional damage and mental anguish for decades, and that each had careers that did not reflect the success of the movie.
+The court filing says that Hussey and Whiting have suffered emotional damage and mental anguish for decades and that each had careers that did not reflect the success of the movie.

 It says given that suffering and the revenue brought in by the film since its release, the actors are entitled to damages of more than $500 million.